 Size pumping units according to pumping lifts and capacities, as specified by the manufacturer.
-Base the diameter of the mill on the stroke length and the average wind speed.
+A minimum annual average wind speed of 6.5 m/s is required.
+This is determined by using the U.S. Department of Energy's Average Annual Wind Speed at 80-m height for California (https://windexchange.energy.gov/maps-data/319) or anemometer data.
 Size towers to the mill diameter, and to provide proper wind exposure, with adequate height for efficient and safe operation.
 Locate towers away from obstructions that will block wind movement.